 Engage with vendors before you write your RFP so they can get a good understanding of your project.
 You want to ask the right questions to filter through vendors that don’t have the knowledge and expertise needed for your mobile app project.
 Typically, a good RFP template will include a series of questions for potential vendors to answer to help you make your decision.
 You need to find out what services the company offers, what development philosophy the company follows, what long-term support plan the company offers, who will be involved in the project, among many other important qualifiers.
 It’s also wise to look into the company’s case studies, previous work, and reviews to see whether previous clients are satisfied with their partnership.

 Including an estimated budget will help qualify responses.
 If you’re hesitant about including a budget range in your mobile app RFP, keep in mind that it can help you qualify responses that are a poor fit very early in the process.

-Including a budget can help you eliminate numerous vendors that are not the right fit for your project.
+A budget can help you eliminate numerous vendors that are not the right fit for your project.
 For this reason, it’s a good idea to engage with vendors before you even start writing your RFP so that they can get an idea of your budget beforehand.

 Budget ranges for building applications will vary significantly.
 The budget is affected mainly by two factors: the complexity and scope (size) of the project, and the quality/experience of the mobile app company.
 Providing a budget range can help you improve the accuracy of responses.
 Read, How Much Does it Cost to Build a Mobile App for more information.